deadratfink/jy-transform/README.md

   [#1](https://github.com/deadratfink/jy-transform/issues/1) and
   [#2](https://github.com/deadratfink/jy-transform/issues/2).

-## CLI Usage
+### CLI Usage

-The CLI provides the `jyt.js` command (actually, this might require the use of options).
+The CLI provides the `jyt` command which requires the use of some options.
 After the global installation you can access the `Transformer`'s command options with the usual `--help` option which prints an overview about all available CLI properties:

 ```
-$ jyt.js --help
+$ jyt --help
 Usage:
   jyt.js INPUT-FILE [OUTPUT-FILE] [OPTIONS]